The near ritual murder involving Isaac:

 immorality of this story is the massive traumatic stress that both Isaac, his

-father, and mother experienced during this event.
+father -- and later, his mother -- experienced because of this event.
 Compounding this is the willingness of a

 Mass murder of the first-born of Egypt: